-The Action in CE-BA 3 would affect fisheries for Snapper Grouper, Dolphin and Wahoo, Coastal Migratory Pelagics (in the South Atlantic Council area only), and Golden Crab.
-The Action would amend the Coastal Migratory Pelagic FMP and would apply only to fishermen fishing in South Atlantic waters.
+Actions in CE-BA 3 would affect fisheries for Snapper Grouper, Dolphin and Wahoo, Coastal Migratory Pelagics (in the South Atlantic Council area only), and Golden Crab.
+Actions that would amend the Coastal Migratory Pelagic FMP would apply only to fishermen fishing in South Atlantic waters.